Skip to main content

 License Activation

-1. Go to Settings → Languages & Frameworks → Karate
+License activation and status is unified within the IntelliJ settings UI.
+Go to Settings → Languages & Frameworks → Karate.

-Once authenticated, you can work offline.
-The settings page shows remaining session days.
+Once authenticated you can work offline.
+The settings page shows how many days remain in your session.

 Session Renewal